olav89/Simple-Websocket-Server/README.md

 # TODO:

-- Log server activity to a file
-- Implement support for longer messages
+- Implement other op-codes and longer messages
-- Implement support for ping and pong
 - Make the server more customizable (logging, print, requirements)

 # References: